-Studies, Foundations, Advocacy, and breakthroughs
+Studies, Foundations, Advocacy and breakthroughs

-ID Resources includes Down Home Ranch is a community of opportunity for our Ranchers and their families.
+Down Home Ranch is a community of opportunity for our Ranchers and their families.
 But we can’t do it alone.
 There are times when we need answers and resources to help us find our way.
 This page will help to serve that need.

 Saving Those We Love: A Message of Utmost Urgency

 Families Speaking Up: http://www.familiesspeakingup.com/